 Critics of the Mining Law believe that in many cases there is no way to protect other land values and uses short of withdrawal of lands from development under the law.
-They point to unreclaimed areas that have been mined for hardrock minerals in the past, and instances where development of resources could spoil scenic, historic, cultural, and other resources on public land.
+They point to unreclaimed areas that have been mined for hardrock minerals in the past, Superfund sites related to past mining and smelting, and instances where development of resources could spoil scenic, historic, cultural, and other resources on public land.